RatherRude/Elite-Dangerous-AI-Integration/readme.md

 #### Prerequisites

-You will need to install Python.
-Due to compatibility of the used libraries only Python version 3.7-3.11 are currently supported.
-I currently run 3.8.10 without issues.
+* Install Python: Due to compatibility of the used libraries only Python version 3.7-3.11 are currently supported.
+I currently run [Python 3.8.10](https://www.python.org/ftp/python/3.8.10/python-3.8.10-amd64.exe) without issues.
+* Install Elite:Dangerous
+* Run Elite:Dangerous atleast once so a journal file exists
+* Change any keybinding in the main menu and save so a file for key bindings exists
+* Make sure all required game actions are mapped to a keyboard button, by either:
+   * Using my bindings by copying the contents of `EDAII-Bindings.zip` to `C:\Users\{username}\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings` or
+   * Assigning them in the game's menu:
+      - fire: Start firing primary weapons.
+      - fireSecondary: Start firing secondary weapons.
+      - hyperSuperCombination: Initiate FSD Jump, required to jump to the next system or enter supercruise.
+      - setSpeedZero: Set speed to 0%.
+      - setSpeed50: Set speed to 50%.
+      - setSpeed100: Set speed to 100%.
+      - deployHeatSink: Deploy heat sink.
+      - deployHardpointToggle: Deploy or retract hardpoints.
+      - increaseEnginesPower: Increase engine power.
+      - increaseWeaponsPower: Increase weapon power.
+      - increaseSystemsPower: Increase systems power.
+      - galaxyMapOpen: Open or close the galaxy map.
+      - systemMapOpen: Open or close the system map.
+      - cycleNextTarget: Cycle to the next target.
+      - cycleFireGroupNext: Cycle to the next fire group.
+      - shipSpotLightToggle: Toggle ship spotlight.
+      - ejectAllCargo: Eject all cargo.
+      - landingGearToggle: Toggle landing gear.
+      - useShieldCell: Use a shield cell.
+      - fireChaffLauncher: Fire chaff launcher.
+      - nightVisionToggle: Toggle night vision.
+      - recallDismissShip: Recall or dismiss ship, available on foot and inside SRV.

 #### Installation

 * Run EDAIIInstaller.bat (right click, "Run as administrator")

-*This will run a pip install with everything we will need.
-This will take a while, the window closes when complete.*
+This will install all dependencies and might a while, **the window closes itself when complete.**

 ### 2. How to run

 * Run EDAII.bat

 ![GUI-start](screen/GUI_start.png?raw=true)